gravity-ui/uikit/src/components/CopyToClipboard/README.md

 import {CopyToClipboard} from '@gravity-ui/uikit';
 ```

-CopyToClipboard is a wrapper component that copies given text in buffer and can updates its content depends on status.
+CopyToClipboard is a wrapper component that copies given text to clipboard and can update its content depends on returned status.

 ### Children (render function)